 Eve as an Example of Faith

 According to the Bible, humans were always justified (made right or saved) before God by faith (Gen. 15:6; Rom.
 4:1-11; cf. Heb.
 11:6ff).
-Therefore, since Eve believed in the Lord, there is good reason to believe that she was saved.
-Eve, in spite of her initial failure in the Garden of Eden (Gen. 3:16), can certainly serve as a model of faith and trust as a result of her later actions of faith in the Book of Genesis (Gen. 4:1, 25).
-If Adam followed her wise example, which is likely since it was through him that Jesus came (Luke 3:38), he also would have been saved.
+Therefore, since Eve trusted in the Lord, there is good reason to believe that she was saved.
+Eve, in spite of her initial failure in the Garden of Eden (Gen. 3:16), can certainly serve as a model of faith and trust as a result of her later actions of faith in the book of Genesis (Gen. 4:1, 25).
+If Adam followed her wise example, which is likely since it was through him that Jesus came (Luke 3:38), he would have been saved also.